 (vii) to arrange Conference publicity;

-(viii) to collect Conference fees and manage them so as to meet the properly incurred Conference expenses there from;
+(viii) to collect Conference fees and manage them to meet the properly incurred Conference expenses there from;

-(ix) to collect membership fees on behalf of the Secretariat, where these are paid at the time of registering for the conference.
+(ix) to collect membership fees on behalf of the Society , where these are paid at the time of registering for the conference.
 The details of new members to be passed to the Secretariat within one week of receipt of fees.
 All membership fees to be passed onto the Secretariat within one week of conclusion of the Conference;

 (x) to provide monthly financial reporting to the Executive in the six months leading up to the Conference and to provide the Executive with an audited financial statement of all receipts and payments associated with the Conference together with a cheque for the balance, if any, of funds remaining within six months after the Conference;